Jewellery Finishes Types & Techniques Guide

 Determining the final look of the ring, ring finishing is the last stage of craftsmanship before the ring is thought to be ready to wear, hence the name ring finishes.
 Ring finish is actually the treatment of the outer surface of the ring, which gives the band its ultimate look and feel.
 The purpose of ring finishes is to highlight the radiance of the precious metal you choose for your ring, as well as the ring's unique design.
 As with all jewellery decisions, ring finishes are a matter of style and personal preference, reflecting the personality of the wearer.

-This includes complete and ready to wear jewellery that is polished and set with all stones.
+Complete and ready-to-wear jewellery that is polished and set with all stones.

 Semi-finished jewellery is partially complete and typically set with accent gems.
 Due to increased flexibility and extreme variety of cost of larger gemstones (based on quality and size), the center setting is incomplete.
 This way, a jeweller can remount your existing gemstone, set an in-stock gemstone, or purchase a new gem based on your own preference.